openstack/governance/reference/tags/compute_starter_kit.rst

 For some things where there are natural choices, such as Nova Network or Neutron, it's important to keep the ability to naturally expand the cloud over time in mind.
-While Nova Network simpler to set up and run, the transition to a Neutron-based cloud is not the same as swapping out a Glance storage backend.
+While Nova Network is simpler to set up and run, the transition to a Neutron-based cloud is not the same as swapping out a Glance storage backend.
 It is for that reason that the starter-kit recommends starting with Neutron configured for Provider Networks